olofmogren/multsum/README.md

 Will summarize the document in sentences-file, using the sentence similarity matrices in the matrix-files.
 You can specify an arbitrary number of matrix-files, but in this mode, there has to be one sentences-file.

 All input files are plain text files.

-The sentence-file has to be split into sentences, one sentence per line.

 The matrix-files must contain square matrices of the same dimension as the number of sentences in the sentences-file.
 Elements are separated by commas, rows separated by semi-colons: